 Servings: 4

-Mozzarella Bruschetta Chicken is an easy chicken dinner recipe that pairs the craveable flavors of fresh bruschetta with mozzarella cheese.
+Mozzarella Bruschetta Chicken is a fresh, quick, and easy chicken recipe that pairs the craveable flavors of fresh bruschetta with mozzarella cheese, and balsamic reduction.

 Ingredients